-The Beekeepers’ Association’s role is to put buyers and sellers in touch, but not to set prices, and not to recommend particular suppliers.
+Conwy Beekeepers’ role is to put buyers and sellers in touch.
+We do not set prices, and we do not recommend particular suppliers.

-- We strongly recommend that buyers arrange to see the bees flying before buying, and agree with the seller that the nuc conforms to each item 1 to 5 before buying.
+We recommend that buyers arrange to see the bees flying before buying, and agree with the seller that the nuc conforms to each item 1 to 5 before buying.